Funding opportunity

 Timescale

-We aim to complete the expression of interest assessment process within one month of receiving your application.
+We aim to complete the assessment process for the full proposal within one month of receiving your application.

 Principles of assessment